llane12/go-blog-aggregator/readme.md

-# Gator: Blog Aggregator in Go
+# gator: Blog Aggregator in Go

 Scrapes registered blogs (RSS feeds), parses the XML and saves the posts to a database.